BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 ### A new variation

-In the finch and bluestem analyses, you created a histogram for each group and also colored the histograms differently for each group.
+In the Finch Selection Example and Intraspecific Variation Analysis, you created a histogram for each group and also colored the histograms differently for each group.

 In theory, there is no reason you can't use a different variable to color the histograms.